Common Workers' Compensation Defenses

 If you claim an injury prevents you from performing your regular job duties, but evidence suggests otherwise, you may be required to return to work sooner and your benefits may be reduced.

 If you violate your employer's safety rules or perform employment duties while intoxicated, for example, any resulting injuries will not be covered by workers' compensation.
 In many cases, the employer and employee may have differing accounts of which party was actually negligent.
 Employers may claim "horseplay" as a workers' compensation defense if the claimant's injuries are the result of goofing off or being careless.

 The cause of the injury must be determined in order to process a workers' compensation claim.
 Even injuries that occur at work, such a heart attack, can be caused by factors not related to employment.
 The cause of the injury is determined through an independent medical examination.

-Determining whether you have a valid workers' compensation is not always easy and may require the assistance of an experienced attorney.
-If you have been injured on job, have a workers' compensation attorney evaluate your claim absolutely free.
+Determining whether you have a valid workers' compensation isn't always easy and may require the assistance of an experienced attorney.
+If you've been injured on the job, have a workers' compensation attorney evaluate your claim.
 They can help spot any possible workers' compensation defenses your employer may use to invalidate your claim.

 Contact a qualified workers' compensation attorney to make sure your rights are protected.